 The important distinction here is at no point are you set back by your choice of where to invest.
 Your Heart of Azeroth is always the same level no matter which gear you have equipped or which spec you're in.

-New races will be joining each faction, six in all.
+New races will be joining each faction, with six confirmed so far.
 They are:

 - Lightforged Draenei

 - Void Elves

 - Kul'Tiran Humans

 - Highmountain Tauren